Financial Aid & Scholarship Information

 Financial Aid Workshop

 TMP-Marian will host a Financial Aid Workshop on Wednesday, October 22nd at 6:30 pm in the Learning Commons.
 A member of the FHSU Financial Aid office will be the presenter.
-This event will be most helpful for seniors and their parents, but all interested students and parents are invited to attend.
+This event will be most helpful for seniors parents.
 Topics for the evening will include cost of attendance, expected family contribution, financial aid categories, types and sources of financial aid and the Free Application for Federal Student Aid (FAFSA) which is used for Federal grants and loans.

 Scholarships for 25/26: